 These chocolatey delicious bars are super easy to make, and they're incredibly nutritious and protein-packed.
 Perfect for back to school lunches and snacks.

 Prepare a nine-inch square baking pan by lining with parchment paper

 Put all ingredients, except for the cranberries, into the food processor, and pulse until combined.

 Add cranberries and pulse a couple of times until they are incorporated

 Cut into bars

-These bars will seem really soft at first, but let them sit in the fridge uncovered, overnight.
-They will firm up and be amazing.
+These bars will seem a bit soft at first, but let them sit in the fridge uncovered, overnight.
+They will firm up nicely.